Victorian Socialists

-The Victorian Socialists (VS) are a political party in the Australian state of Victoria.
+The Victorian Socialists (VS) are a socialist political party in the Australian state of Victoria, with plans to expand nationwide.

-The party promotes a democratic socialist platform focused on expanding public ownership, increasing investment in public services and strengthening workplace rights, and organising around issues including housing, healthcare, education and economic inequality.
+The party promotes a socialist platform focused on eradicating capitalism in Australia and establishing a socialist republic.

 History

 The formation of the Victorian Socialists was announced publicly on 5 February 2018.
 It was officially registered by the Victorian Electoral Commission on 6 June 2018.
 The party began as a collaboration between Socialist Alternative and the Socialist Alliance.
-However, Socialist Alliance withdrew from the grouping in May 2020, citing disagreements with Socialist Alternative.
+However, Socialist Alliance withdrew from the grouping in May 2020, citing disagreements with Socialist Alternative.;

 In August 2018, the party announced that it would field candidates for the 2018 Victorian state election in every Legislative Council seat and several Legislative Assembly electorates.
 Candidates included the former Geelong Trades Hall Secretary Tim Gooden for the Western Victoria Region and local councillors Stephen Jolly and Sue Bolton for the Northern Metropolitan Region.

 The 2018 election campaign gained support from several trade unions including the ETU, VAHPA, UFU, CFMMEU (MUA division), AMIEU and NUW.
 It also won the support of several local immigrant diasporas and community organisations.
 Endorsements were received from several prominent left-wing personalities, such as Tariq Ali, Noam Chomsky, Gary Foley, Tom Ballard, Corinne Grant, and Helen Razer.
 The party achieved a vote of 4.2% in the Northern Metropolitan Region while achieving 7.2% of the vote for the lower house seat of Broadmeadows, in a field of four candidates.

 In the 2019 federal election, VS ran candidates for the electorates of Calwell, Wills, and Cooper.
 The party was registered at a federal level with the Australian Electoral Commission (AEC) on 7 April 2019.
 The party won votes of 4.6% in Calwell, 4.5% in Wills, and 4.2% in Cooper.